Philosophy: Who Needs It by Ayn Rand

 Thanks to Ayn Rand, I can at last say that I understand the pros of Capitalism, Objectivism and Individualism (representing freedom) and the cons of Communism, Collectivism and Altruism (representing dictatorship).

 These are highly complex subjects which I have been afraid to delve into with my limited intellectual skills and lack of formal academic training.
-Starting with Philosophy: Who Needs It and then Capitalism: The Unknown Ideal whch I am reading now.
-It has been a revelation to be able to consolidate my thinking, substantiate my philosophy for a beautiful life on Earth for all people (incorporating my Dad's legacy) and to know how to counter those who are likely going to attack this beautiful work on grounds of hate, fear and irrationality, when given the opportunity to do so.
+Having read Philosophy: Who Needs It (Capitalism: The Unknown Ideal is on order), it has been a revelation to be able to consolidate my thinking, substantiate my philosophy for a beautiful life on Earth for all people (incorporating my Dad's legacy) and to know how to counter those who are likely to attack such beautiful work in ignorance or fear, if given the opportunity to do so.

 I will write further on this as understanding what philosophy is, where it comes from and how it impacts on our daily lives is vitally important if we are to have control over the lives we want lead - rather than allowing ourselves to be coralled into oblivion as a collective mass of nonsensical average individuals with no personal rights to anything.

-It helps to understand that the idea of self-sacrifice comes from the Philosophy of Altruism which, far from being an important moral value promoted by many cultures and religions, is actually an insult to our intelligence.
-This is because it steadily sucks the life out of everything we hold dear, especially our innate generosity, appreciation of reciprocal giving and receiving, our need to support each other, our desire to work creatively and to enjoy being recognised and rewarded for our efforts - as we should.
+It helps to understand that the idea of self-sacrifice comes from the Philosophy of Altruism which, far from being an important moral value (as promoted by many cultures and religions), is actually an insult to our intelligence.
+This is because it steadily sucks the life out of everything we hold dear and plays on our good intentions, especially when it comes to our innate generosity, our appreciation for reciprocal giving and receiving, our wish to support each other, our desire to work creatively and to enjoy being recognised and rewarded for our efforts - as we should.

 Philosophy: Who Needs It by Ayn Rand - Book Review by Sue Cartwright, Spiral Leaf